Frank O'Bannon: Indiana Senate

 First elected to the state senate in 1969-70 to a seat occupied by his father, Robert P. O'Bannon, from 1950 to 1970, Frank O'Bannon was the primary sponsor of legislation reintroducing the death penalty.
 He rose to the rank of Senate Minority Leader among Democrats during his tenure in the legislative body.
 He served one two-year stint as chair of the Senate Finance Committee following a short-lived Democratic majority.

 Lieutenant Governor of Indiana

-O'Bannon launched his first campaign for governor in May 1987 from Corydon, Indiana and initially faced off against then-Secretary of State Evan Bayh and Kokomo Mayor Steve Daily.
-O'Bannon abandoned his own bid for governor in January 1988 and joined forces with Bayh and won election as the 46th Lieutenant Governor of Indiana in November 1988.
+On January 13, 1987, O'Bannon announced he would run for governor in 1988.
+He formally launched his campaign in May 1987 from Corydon, Indiana, touting his legislative experience.
+O'Bannon initially faced off against then-Secretary of State Evan Bayh and Kokomo Mayor Steve Daily.
+O'Bannon abandoned his own bid for governor in January 1988 and ran for Lieutenant Governor with Bayh.
+The ticket was victorious in November, and O'Bannon was elected as the 46th Lieutenant Governor of Indiana.
 His candidacy for lieutenant governor matched that of his grandfather, Lew M. O'Bannon, who was the 1924 Democratic nominee for the state's second-highest office.
 As lieutenant governor, he presided as President of the State Senate, served as the state's Director of Commerce and Commissioner of Agriculture.